audreyoliver/audreyoliver.github.io/_pages/teaching.md

 - Activation functions and modeling
 - Symbolic computation and visualization

 My labs were designed to connect analytical concepts with hands-on computational experimentation, emphasizing reproducibility and clean coding practices.

+**For curated lab materials and example notebooks, please see the [Lab Materials →](/teaching/labs/){: .btn .btn--primary } page
+**
 ---

 ## Instructional Approach